mhbeals/mhwood.github.io/contribute/metadata_maps.md

 Ensure you list the new [collection ID](https://www.digitisednewspapers.net/maps/) on the overview page, indicating format and file type.

-### <a name="dataset">A new version of a static dataset</a>
+#### Multiple Versions

-For data from a database that periodically releases new versions, but the older versions still exist, please add rows in a clearly delimited batch and send to us as a pull request.
+For data from a database that periodically releases new versions, but the older versions still exist, please *add* rows in clearly delimited batches and send them to us as a pull request.
 We will review new submissions and either accept or send comments back for revisions.
-If the database updates on a periodic or rolling basis and replaces older versions, please update the cells in a clearly delimited batch (i.e. do one set at a time, rather than lots of different types of update/additions) and send to us as a pull request.
+If the database updates on a periodic or rolling basis and replaces older versions, please *update* the existing cells in a clearly delimited batch (i.e. do one set at a time, rather than lots of different types of update/additions) and send to us as a pull request.
 We will review the changes and either accept or send comments back for revisions.